The KEEPS Trial: New and Exciting Findings

 Dr. JoAnn Manson, Professor of Medicine at Harvard Medical School and Brigham and Women’s Hospital reports the facts.
 I am also the current President of the North American Menopause Society (NAMS).

-I would like to talk with you about some new and exciting findings from the KEEPS (Kronos Early Estrogen Prevention Study) trial, which were presented for the very first time at the NAMS conference in 2012.
+I would like to talk with you about some new and exciting findings from the KEEPS (Kronos Early Estrogen Prevention Study) trial, which was presented for the very first time at the NAMS conference in 2012.

 The primary results of the KEEPS trial were presented during a plenary symposium by Drs.
 Mitchell Harman, Sanjay Asthana, and JoAnn Manson.
 The plenary symposium, together with the summary of the trial results, is posted on the NAMS Web site.
 The highlights of the key findings of the trial are below.